Aksaray Malaklisi

 The Aksaray Malaklısı or Malaklı Karabaş is a Turkish breed of large flock guardian dog from the Aksaray Province in central Anatolia.
 It is also known as the Turkish Mastiff or the Anatolian Lion.

 It is recognized by the Turkish Dog Federation.
-Some have been exported to other countries, where they are used either in their traditional rôle as flock guardians, or are kept as household guard dogs.
+Some have been exported to other countries, where they are used either in their traditional role as flock guardians, or are kept as household guard dogs.